scoconno/scoconno.github.io/self/functionalism/notes.md

 > The idea is that if machines can do as well as humans on certain cognitive, intellectual tasks, then they must be judged no less psychological (“intelligent”) than humans.
 What, then, are these tasks?
 Obviously, they must be those that, intuitively, require intelligence and mentality to perform.
 Turing describes a game, the “imitation game,” to test for the presence of these capacities.

+Turing's simple suggestion is that we replace the question whether machines can think with the question whether an imaginable digital computer could cause an interrogator to wrongly identify it to the same degree that an ordinary man or woman could?
+Doings so would require understanding what is being asked, decisions about what to respond, an ability to compose convincing relies, etc. If a computer could do all this, Turing claims:

+> If the interrogator decides wrongly as often when the game is played with the computer as he does when the game is played between a man and a woman, it may be argued that the computer is intelligent.

 ## Test 1: Man or Woman